Reading F.C.: Formation and gradual rise (1871–1991)

 When League football resumed after the war, Reading quickly came to prominence once again.
 The club's record victory, 10–2 versus Crystal Palace, was recorded in September 1946, and Reading twice finished runners-up in the Third (South), in 1948–49 and 1951–52, but they were denied a return to Division Two as only the champions were promoted.
-The side's moment of cup glory came in 1988 when they won the Simod Cup, beating a number of top-flight sides en route to their Wembley win over Luton Town.
-Reading were promoted to the Second Division as champions in 1986 under the management of Ian Branfoot, but were relegated back to the Third Division in 1988.
+Reading were relegated to the fourth tier of English football for the first time in the 1971–72 season.
+A return to the Third Division was achieved, following a third-placed finish in 1975–76, but the club suffered immediate relegation.
+The 1978–79 season saw Reading win the Fourth Division to win promotion back to the Third Division.